- Master of Science (Geology)

 - Professional Master Degree (Mineral Exploration) (Non-Thesis)

 The Department of Geology and Geological Engineering offers Master of Science and Doctor of Philosophy degrees in Geology; and Master of Engineering, and Master of Science and Doctor of Philosophy degrees in Geological Engineering.
-Professional Master Degrees are offered in Petroleum Reservoir Systems and Mineral Exploration.
+Professional Master’s Degrees are offered in Mineral Exploration.
 Geological Engineering degrees require possession or acquisition of an undergraduate engineering degree or its equivalent.